agilc/actyv-task-api/README.md

 DMS:

-Its the DMS API, it is buit using NodeJs, Express and MongoDb
+Its the DMS API, it is buit using NodeJs, Express and MongoDb.
+Unit testing is implemented using Jest.
+Docker container is added for CI/CD/

 The main features are: